nickmmark/two-factor-entropy/README.md

 Shanon's entropy is a measure of the information content of a string.
 It can be interpreted as the number of bits required to encode each character of the string given perfect compression.

 If a 2FA token is truly random, we would expect it to have higher Shanon Entropy than if is was generated pseudo-randomly (or was non-random).
+We can compare the Shanon Entropy of an array of actual 2FA codes with an array that we generate randomly, using the following approach:

 ![2FA_entropy](https://user-images.githubusercontent.com/48685552/230439251-1d4c4ff9-8e06-4cf2-a69f-c5576138ca71.png)

+1. generate random 6 digit codes
+2. calculate the shanon entropy of each
+3. calcualte the mean entropy (and standard deviation) for the group of values
+4. compare the two groups to determine if it is statistically likely be random

 ## references: